 Syllabus for BUS-421

-Strategic Management is a senior-level capstone course the focuses on the development and implementation of strategy as a means to success in business.
+Business Administration Capstone is a senior-level capstone course that focuses on the development and implementation of strategy as a means to success in business.
 This course integrates concepts and applications from various functional areas of business.
 Relying heavily on case studies, the focus is on how managers engage in strategic thinking, planning, analysis, and execution to gain a sustained competitive advantage in the market place.

 Being the capstone course in the undergraduate business program, this course requires knowledge of accounting, finance, marketing, economics, and management.
 Thus, the following courses or their equivalents should be successfully completed before this course is taken: